 Once you are committed to tidying up, Marie Kondo suggests you start by discarding items you do not need and focus on what you want to keep.

 Always bear in mind you need to tidy your belongings by these categories: clothes, books, papers, miscellany, and sentimental items instead of by location.
 It is important to do so in this order and to only keep whatever sparks joy!

 Our space saving beds are ergonomically designed and crafted using traditional carpentry methods to ensure they are sturdy and stylish – that is, your own style.
-Much like our ottomans, you can decide between an array of wood and paint finishes and even upholstered headboards.
+You can decide between an array of wood and paint finishes and even upholstered headboards.

 Our customisable underbed drawers can hold up to 60kg evenly spread and, just like our beds, they can go in any colour to match your bedframe!
 They are an excellent addition to a space-saving bed.

 4. Light and cool colours

 Light and cool colours can make your bedroom look bigger and brighter.
 Light and bright walls are more reflective, making a space feel open and airy.
 Whites, creams, pastels and light colours will make the space look bigger.
 Cool colours, also known as recessive tones – as they appear to move back when you look at them – have the same effect.
 The same goes with light and cool coloured furniture, as it will help maximise the natural light’s effect.